 As a young kid, I felt I was destined to be a journalist.
 I wrote family newsletters and questionable short stories.
 I scored the editor-in-chief spot on the high school newspaper staff and eventually made my way to the college newsroom.
 But my career led me elsewhere, and I’ve spent nearly a decade working on the “dark side” of the media, as some (unfortunately) say.
 While I may not be reporting or a big-time magazine editor, working with media is one of the primary responsibilities of my job.
 And, the truth is that media jobs and PR jobs are far [...]

-Shrinking attention spans and squirrel comparisons have become go-to arguments for why people no longer consume long-form articles or online videos lasting longer than two minutes.
+Shrinking attention spans and squirrel comparisons have become go-to arguments for why people can no longer be bothered to consume long-form articles or online videos lasting longer than two minutes.
 But this is a cop out.
-The real reason people don’t consume longer forms of media is that most digital publishers don’t want them to.
+The real reason why people don’t consume longer forms of media is that most digital publishers don’t want them to.

 Stop right there.
 Before you even think about clicking send, ask yourself these three questions about your pitch...

 More often than not, 75 percent of the time they aren’t responding because of deadlines, not enough time or they just aren’t interested, but what about the other 25 percent?
 It’s your pitch, folks.

 ...To the rescue are online services that allow journalists to submit interview requests for experts or real-life subjects on their topic du jour.
 Popular connectors are ProfNet and Help a Reporter Out.